dtellz/rss-reader/README.md

 https://newsapi.org/v2/everything?q=tesla&from=${TODAY}&language=en&sortBy=publishedAt&apiKey=${APIKEY}`
 ```

-where APIKEY is the given key from the API and TODAY is a built and formated date followin API requirements from it [documentation](https://newsapi.org/docs)
+where APIKEY is the given key from the API and TODAY is a built and formatted date following API requirements from its [documentation](https://newsapi.org/docs)

 ```javascript
 const DATE = new Date();